HISPlayer/UnityVisionOS-SDK/setup-guide.md

   <img width=75% alt="image" src="https://github.com/HISPlayer/UnityVisionOS-SDK/assets/47497948/9d9c4fee-94ad-451a-ae7c-6a17ef58ae9e">
 </p>

-In the same window open **XR Plug-in Management > Project Validation** and click on **Fix All** button.
+In the same window open **XR Plug-in Management > Project Validation**, select the desired profile from the **Selected Profiles** dropdown and click on **Fix All** button.
 If there is still some error on the panel follow the instructions until you have no errors.

 <p align="center">
   <img width=75% alt="image" src="https://github.com/HISPlayer/UnityVisionOS-SDK/assets/47497948/f64b004f-452f-4f89-bf99-4b81f3472a5c">